fcamilleri22/dots/README.md

 - `nerd-fonts-fira-code`: AKA 'Fura Code' - font I use in editors/other code not inside live terminals.
 Includes emojis and icons, as well as programming ligatures.
 - `oomox`: a sexual act performed among consenting Ferengi.
 Also, a GTK theme generator that works wonderfully in conjunction with python-pywal in order to make sure that our UI stays uniformly themed.

+**Coming Soon**: additions for Kotlin/Scala development.
+I want to get the Theming/JS/Node things done before I start thinking about autotheming Intellij.
+I love my JVM languages, but I hate Java - its typing is TOO strict, and I don't want to write 20 different wrapper interfaces to reuse a small chunk of code.

 ## What about Gaming?
 Aside from a few small Linux native Steam games I keep installed on my laptop for when I'm traveling, **I do not game with this setup.** All machines I use at work are exactly that: work machines.
 My primary computer at home is a Windows machine with tons of memory and an 8-core hyperthreaded AMD Ryzen processor (16 cores!), which I built with virtualizing clusters of small Linux machines and simulating distributed systems in mind.
 If I'm gaming, it's happening in Windows.